tdwg/tcs2/docs/feature-report/README.md

 Name in TCS 1 and the same goes for all other terms.
 No completely new terms have been added.

-Where possible, we borrow terms from other standards, rather than defining them in TCS.
-The parsed name properties, as well as some other Taxon Name properties are borrowed from Darwin Core and some Taxon Concept properties from Dublin Core.
+Where possible, we borrow terms from other existing standards, rather than defining them in TCS.
+The parsed name properties, as well as some other Taxon Name properties, are borrowed from Darwin Core and some Taxon Concept properties from Dublin Core.
 There are some other terms which have been defined in TCS as IRI properties, which have literal equivalents in Darwin Core.
 In most cases, they will share the same label.

 While the formal TDWG standard we are replacing is an XML Schema (XSD), we were influenced by and borrowed from the TDWG [Taxon